An old (from 2002) yet interesting article about some of the aspects Poland approached in its nation branding effort (source here):

 Will the Polish kite take off?
 Who knows?
 But regardless, Poland has broken some strange new ground with its logo.
 It’s not just that the government of Poland has spearheaded the rebranding process, but also what the logo itself implies.
 What sets the kite apart from all other logos is that it is painfully, almost pathetically, honest about what is expected from it.
 The hope is that the kite will lift Poland up and let it float gently away from its past and toward the prosperity of Europe.

-*Sarah Boxer is a reporter for the Arts & Ideas pages of The Times.
+– *Article by Sarah Boxer, a reporter for the Arts & Ideas pages of The Times.